Rheumatology Department

 • other rare autoimmune and inflammatory conditions including sarcoidosis, behcet and IgG4-related disease.

-Our team includes four specialist doctors called rheumatologists and one doctor in training.
+Our team includes six specialist doctors called rheumatologists and one doctor in training.
 Our rheumatologists are: Dr James Bertouch, Dr Arvin Damodaran, Dr Amel Katrib, A/Prof Anthony Sammel, Dr Hugh Caterson and Dr Pauline Habib.

 We work closely with other medical and surgical services including renal medicine, ophthalmology, dermatology, immunology, respiratory, cardiology, orthopaedic and vascular surgery.